alisru/artifact-recall-management/README.md

 # ⬡ Artifact Recall Management (ARM)

-Consider the conceptual body; When someone helps you stand they join your feet, like a philosophers shoes made of truths.
-When they help you think they join your head like AI processing.
-When they help you do they join your ARMs.
 Have a habit of making chats with artifacts and forgetting to save them? then never able to remember where they went?
 Have hundreds of chats that RAG cannot find?
 So do I